 Observation of Teaching

 All marking by part-time Teaching Affiliates should be moderated by Module Convenors.

-Informal oral feedback could be given directly to the Teaching Affiliate; a short evaluation report should be sent to the Teaching Affiliate Co-ordinator and PhD supervisor (if the Teaching Affiliate is registered as a PhD student in the School.)
+Informal oral feedback could be given directly to the Teaching Affiliate; a short evaluation report should be used and sent to the PhD supervisor (if the Teaching Affiliate is registered as a PhD student in the School.)